UnforeseenOcean/IntWars/README.md

 Instructions:
 * Run gamed.exe
-* Run the game with this command line: "League of Legends.exe" "8394" "LoLLauncher.exe" "C:/Riot Games/League of Legends/RADS/projects/lol_air_client/releases/0.0.1.79/deploy/LolClient.exe" "127.0.0.1 5119 17BLOhi6KZsTtldTsizvHg== 47917791"
+* Run the game with this command line: "League of Legends.exe" "8394" "LoLLauncher.exe" "C:/Riot Games/League of Legends/RADS/projects/lol_air_client/releases/0.0.1.79/deploy/LolClient.exe" "127.0.0.1 5119 17BLOhi6KZsTtldTsizvHg== 1"
+* 1 Represents the playerID

 ~~This is the development part of the [HeroWars](https://github.com/Intline9/HeroWars)  project.
 Here we can try everything out without worrying with the code base.~~